chrisjsewell/chrisjsewell.github.io/ipypublish/index.md

-A workflow for creating and editing publication ready scientific reports, from one or more Jupyter Notebooks, without leaving the browser!
+A workflow for creating and editing publication ready scientific reports and presentations, from one or more Jupyter Notebooks, without leaving the browser!

 ![](example_workflow.gif)